CellarPro 6000S-EC Split System #1764

-CellarPro's 6000S cooling units (1/2 Ton Nominal) are engineered for wine cellars up to 1,500* cubic feet in both commercial and residential wine cellars.
+CellarPro's 6000S-EC cooling units (1/2 Ton Nominal) are engineered for wine cellars up to 1,500* cubic feet in both commercial and residential wine cellars.

 Performance testing shows that this unit maintains optimal cellar temperature and humidity conditions in extreme conditions up to 110F more effectively than similar units from competing brands.
-6000S units also are significantly quieter than comparable units from other brands.
+6000S-EC units use energy-efficient EC fans in the evaporator and are significantly quieter than comparable units from other brands.
 Visit our Learning Center for data tables, performance charts and product comparisons among different brands.

 *Assuming R19 insulation throughout the cellar, 55F inside the cellar and 85F outside the cellar.
 Cold-side ducting, glass and/or uninsulated walls, extreme humidity, altitude and other factors may affect the sizing calculation.

-- CellarPro 6000S units are designed to be installed with the evaporator inside the cellar, and the condensing unit in a remote location.
+- CellarPro 6000S-EC units are designed to be installed with the evaporator inside the cellar, and the condensing unit in a remote location.

 - Our Split refrigeration systems offer a choice of wiring:

-- 6000S evaporators cannot be ducted from a remote location and must be located inside the cellar.
+- 6000S-EC evaporators cannot be ducted from a remote location and must be located inside the cellar.

 - When the control panel is difficult to access, we offer a remote control display kit which is wired to the cooling unit and allows the digital display to be mounted inside or outside the cellar.

 - The condensing unit requires 12 inches of unobstructed space in front of the coils, and requires approx. 600-700 CFM of ventilation when installed in a confined space.

 - For outdoor installations, we offer an outdoor hood to protect the condensing unit from weather.
 All outdoor hoods include a compressor heater.